-Lansing Housing Commission is a Public Housing Agency in Lansing, Michigan that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+Lansing Housing Commission is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.

 |Lansing Area, Michigan Housing Choice Voucher||Closed|

 |South Washington Park and Mount Vernon Park Public Housing||Closed|

 As of 08/15/2022, it is not known if Lansing Housing Commission is either absorbing or billing Section 8 Housing Choice Voucher portability requests for porting in.
 Learn more about porting Housing Choice Vouchers to a new area here.

 As of the HUDs most recent Voucher Management System report, Lansing Housing Commission manages 1,585 active Housing Choice Vouchers.

 The following is a summary of the types of vouchers managed and the monthly costs of each as of September 30th, 2021: